-The Milken Institute School of Public Health takes academic integrity issues seriously.
-It is the student's responsibility to review, understand, and comply with the George Washington University's Code of Academic Integrity.
-Students should also be familiar with Student Rights & Responsibilities.
+GWSPH takes academic integrity issues seriously.
+It is the student's responsibility to review, understand, and comply with The George Washington University's Code of Academic Integrity.
+Students should be familiar with Student Rights & Responsibilities.

 Below are descriptions for the academic standing categories: